Sunday, August 18, 2024

 • In a single abstract method we only have a functional interface with abstract method.
 We can only use lambda expressions.

-• In a Method reference We also have a class with another abstract method which defines it’s implementation.
+• In a Method reference We also have a class with another abstract method which defines its implementation.